darkone23/ansible-supervisor/README.md

 This repository is an [ansible](http://ansibleworks.com) role for installing a supervisor daemon, with a focus on being simple & usable without root.

 Because of this it installs the supervisor utility into a virtualenv instead of into the systems python like many system packages do.
-Hopefully in the future this will be a configurable feature.
+Hopefully in the future this will be [configurable](https://github.com/eggsby/ansible-supervisor/blob/master/TODO.md)

 ## Requirements: